AdSense for YouTube pub-8090345420272172 SHOBANA GOMES' BOOKSTORE

 Aarav arrived a little before seven and waited for me at the entrance of the hostel gate.
 He was early and didn't want to interrupt before our appointed meeting time.

-Earlier, I had informed the security guard that I was expecting a visitor at 7.30.
-So he could expect Aarav's arrival.
+Earlier, I had informed the security guard that I was expecting a visitor at 7.30, so he could expect Aarav's arrival.
 When I went to meet him at the entrance, I saw him talking to the guard.
 My heart started pounding in my chest.
-He looked so handsome in a white shirt and beige pants.
+He looked so handsome in a white shirt and grey pants.
 His face almost shone in the dark.
 The hostel was lit at night since it was a ladies' hostel, as a safety precaution.
 The ladies who stayed at the hostel were mostly nurses working at a nearby hospital, where Sunita worked.

 His face lit up when he saw me.
 He quickly walked into the compound to meet me halfway.